pombase/website/src/docs/documentation/JBrowse_quick_start.md

 ![JBrowse track dropdown menu save data](assets/jbrowse_track_menu_save.png){width="400"}

 In the popup, choose a data format.
+DNA sequence is provided in FASTA format.
 GFF3 is available for most tracks; other options depend on the data type.
 You can also edit the name of the file where the data will be saved.

 ![JBrowse track metadata popup](assets/jbrowse_metadata_popup.png){width="400"}